 - Preparing the patients for their examination with the physician

 - Collecting specimens and results from the lab

 - In some cases, they are even asked to conduct basic lab tests

 - They help in disposing of any of the contaminated supplies

 - They are also given the responsibility of sterilizing and scrubbing the medical equipment

 - Arranging the equipment in the exam room, along with any other instruments is also their duty

 These people play a significant role, which supports the physicians, as well as the institution.
 Depending on the expertise and skill set of the medical assistant, they can perform either administrative duties, or clinical duties, often even both.

-If you’re interested in learning more about the field of Medical Assisting, and whether a career as a Medical Assistant is right for you, give us call (855) 554-5040 to speak with a friendly and knowledgeable admissions specialist from U.S. Colleges.
+If you’re interested in learning more about the field of Medical Assisting and whether a career as a Medical Assistant is right for you, give us call (855) 554-5040 to speak with a friendly and knowledgeable admissions representatives from U.S. Colleges.

 Enroll in U.S College’s Medical Assisting Program.
 The program is short-term, allowing you to begin a new career in the healthcare field in just 16 weeks!